 The results from reproductive trait comparisons also countered our expectations for the direction of temperature tolerance.
 Pollen from the north had a higher propensity to produce pollen tubes (Germ) at high temperatures than their southern counterparts (Table 2, Figure 3).
-Again, this is evidence that northern plants are more heat tolerant.
 One possible explanation for these results is that there is an avoidance strategy in southern populations where maximum summer temperatures can reach over 38°C consistently.
 Under these conditions, there could well be a selective advantage to pollen remaining dormant rather than germinating at high temperatures.
 In contrast, there may be no selection for dormancy at relatively high temperatures in the north.
 This explanation is supported by a theory regarding pollen dormancy developed in Rutley et al. (2022).
 They proposed the “two baskets model” categorizing pollen and stating that there are active (high-ROS) and backup (low-ROS) subpopulations of pollen within anthers of flowering species.
 Active pollen readily germinate and have fast metabolisms, increasing pollen tube growth rates, and typically outcompete the smaller, partially dehydrated backup pollen with low metabolisms.
 The two subpopulations of pollen are adaptive under different conditions.
 In stressful environments, such as extreme heat or drought, asynchrony in pollen germination permits some pollen to remain dormant and grow pollen tubes later in more favorable conditions.
 In favorable conditions, active pollen tubes grow faster and are more likely to fertilize ovules than backup pollen.
 While the two-pollen system has not been established in Solanum carolinense, there have been studies demonstrating these two pollen types in Solanum lycopersicum, tomato (Jegadeesan et al. 2018; Keller and Simm 2018; Luria et al. 2019).